Normalized Matching Transformer: Method

 \section{Method}

-Our method consists of five building blocks: \begin{description} \item[Visual feature extraction:] Visual features are extracted from the images using a pre-trained swin-transformer~\cite{liu2021swin} backbone. \item[GNN:] Keypoints are treated as nodes to construct an undirected graph from the visual features.
-A SplineCNN~\cite{fey2018splinecnn} is employed to refine the node features by aggregating local spatial information.
-This approach was pioneered in~\cite{fey2020deep}. \item[Normalized transformer:] The normalized Transformer (nGPT)~\cite{loshchilov2024ngpt} architecture is used with self-attention layers for exchanging information between keypoints of the same image and cross-attention layers for exchanging information between keypoints from different layers. \item[Sinkhorn matching:] Using the refined features we compute cosine similarities between pairs of keypoints from each image.
-This similarity score matrix is passed through a logspace-sinkhorn algorithm for ensuring a double stochastic matrix.
+Our method consists of five building blocks: \begin{description} \item[Visual feature extraction:] Visual features are extracted from the images using a pre-trained Swin Transformer~\cite{liu2021swin} backbone. \item[GNN:] Keypoints are treated as nodes to construct an undirected graph from the visual features.
+A SplineCNN~\cite{fey2018splinecnn} with shared weights is employed to refine the node features by aggregating local spatial information, processing each image independently.
+This approach was pioneered in~\cite{fey2020deep}. \item[Normalized Transformer:] The normalized Transformer (nGPT)~\cite{loshchilov2024ngpt} architecture is used with self-attention layers for exchanging information between keypoints of the same image and cross-attention layers for exchanging information between keypoints from different images. \item[Sinkhorn matching:] Using the refined features we compute cosine similarities between pairs of keypoints from each image.
+This similarity score matrix is passed through a log-space Sinkhorn algorithm for ensuring a doubly stochastic matrix.
 Each index of the maximum in each row indicates the best possible match between the source (row) and target (column) node. \item[InfoNCE and hyperspherical losses:] We use InfoNCE~\cite{oord2018representation} and hyperspherical~\cite{melekhov2019dgc} loss functions for shaping better feature representations.
 InfoNCE aligns features for the corresponding keypoints in different images and penalizes alignment of non-corresponding features.
-The hypersphetical loss distributes keypoint features from the same image uniformly on the hypersphere, ensuring more distinctive features.
-For better results we apply the hzperspherical loss after each normalized transformer layer. \end{description}
+The hyperspherical loss distributes keypoint features from the same image uniformly on the hypersphere, ensuring more distinctive features.
+For better results we apply the hyperspherical loss after each normalized Transformer layer. \end{description}

 An illustration of our approach is provided in Figure~\ref{fig:matching-pipeline} for the inference and~\ref{fig:losses-pipeline} and~\ref{fig:losses-geometry} for losses during training.